-Is Kauai the Best Hawaiian Island for Kids?
+Is Kauai the Best Hawaii Island for Kids?

 Similar to Oahu, Kauai’s is a mountainous region with stunning beaches.
 Its east coast provides ample vacation rental options and is a popular destination for families visiting the Hawaiian island for the first time.

 Free Things to Do on Kauai with Kids

 On the North Shore of Kauai, Pu’u Poa Beach is close to the resorts in Princeville.
 The waters here are calm, making it the perfect beach for young children.

 There’s also Hanalei Bay and Anini Beach that are always a huge hit with my boys.

 If you’re heading to the chocolate farm (see below), consider making a day of it and spend time at Lydgate Beach Park on the East Shore for a full-day of adventure, education, and relaxation.

 For families visiting the South Shore of Kauai, Poipu Beach is a popular family-friendly destination.